Latest on the worldwide spread of the coronavirus

 DEATHS AND INFECTIONS

-* More than 6.63 million people have been reported infected with the new coronavirus globally and 390,080 have died, a Reuters tally showed as of 0451 GMT on Friday.
+* More than 7.11 million people have been reported infected with the novel coronavirus globally and 406,225 have died, a Reuters tally as of 0437 GMT showed on Tuesday.

 * For an interactive graphic tracking the global spread, click here.